-Of the 5 million-plus tourists who visit Sagrada Familia every year, some go back without getting inside Gaudi’s church in Barcelona.
+Some of the five million-plus tourists who visit Sagrada Familia every year go back without getting inside Gaudi’s church in Barcelona.

-Many tourists ask the question, “Is it worth buying a ticket and going inside Sagrada Familia?”
+Many tourists ask, “Is it worth buying a ticket and going inside Sagrada Familia?”

-Well, the short answer is “Yes,” you must check out Sagrada Familia’s interiors.
-For the long answer, continue reading.
+The short and decisive answer is “Yes,” you must check out Sagrada Familia’s interiors.

 About Sagrada Familia

-Antoni Gaudí was a genius architect and his methods continue to be considered revolutionary, a century after he used them.
+Antoni Gaudí was a genius.
+Modern architects considered his methods revolutionary a century after he used them.

-All these towers and rest of the building make three facades – the Nativity facade, the Passion facade and the Glory facade.
-Nativity facade is about Jesus’ birth, Passion facade is about his suffering and death and Glory facade (which is yet to be completed) is about his resurrection.
+All these towers and the rest of the building make three facades – the Nativity Facade, the Passion Facade, and the Glory Facade.

 Inside Sagrada Familia